-Facebook marketing is fast-becoming a reserve of the professionals.
-To be truly successful on the platform, you have to master the complex art of creating highly effective Facebook ads.
+Facebook marketing is fast becoming a reserve of digital marketing experts because of the increasing complexities and intense competition.
+To be truly successful on the platform, you have to master the art of creating highly effective Facebook ads.
 In other words, you have first to learn how to run the campaign like a real pro.

 It’s for this reason that we prepared this guide.